 Carbon likes its company so much that it will form double bonds-the unsaturated in fat-and even, on occasion, triple bonds.
-Making four bonds, however, is distorting things too much and is anti-bonding.
+Making four bonds, however, is distorting things to much and are anti-bonding.

 Carbon also bonds well by equally sharing with hydrogen, and just about every element for that matter.